damies13/BrassRazoo/Doc/Sharding.md

 A server only needs to retain:
 - blocks matching it's shard
-- transactions that are not yet confirmed into a block up to 30 days
+- Records that are not yet confirmed into a block up to 30 days

 ### less than 32 (0x1F) servers